grayatom/disco-CLI/README.md

 ### 2. The **list** command

--This command helps user to list all the jobs he/she ever submitted to disco.
+-This command helps user to list all the jobs.

 ```
 disco list